noop-inc/documentation/src/content/docs/builds.md

 order: 3
 ---

 Builds are the processes that create a Component's Deployment artifact.
-They are defined in the Noop Blueprint (blueprint.yaml) for each Application Components.
+They are defined in the Noop Blueprint (blueprint.yaml) for each Application Component.

 Each step in the Build process creates a container image, the image from the final step becomes the Service or Task runtime or defines the directory for a Static (the artifact in this case is a collection of static files).